YO3AX/ZelloSvxLink/README.md

 Link to VM download (circa 4.8 GB): https://s.go.ro/zhxnh8c4

-Test it and if you find it useful feel free to send me a QSL card which I will much appreciate.
+Test it and if you find it useful or put it into practice for your national reflector, please let me know (https://t.me/yo3agc) and why not, invite my callsign in your Zello channel. :)

-73 de YO3AGC, the shackless ham
+73 de YO3AGC

 https://QRZ.com/db/YO3AGC

-t.me/yo3agc